Subjective Complexity Under Uncertainty: Applications

-When the agent is reckless the principal is able to exploit the agent by confusing them with a complex contract and offering ``prizes'', discontinuous jumps in the wage schedule.
-The agent sees these prizes and over-reacts, overvaluing the resulting payoffs.
-The results in this section are similar in spirit to those of \cite{viero2014bait}, in that the principal exploits the limited understanding and ``optimism'' of the agent by offering ``bait'' contracts.

-Formally, I show how any contract can be improved by introducing complexity and adding a discontinuous jump in a neighborhood of the highest wage.
-These changes can be made so as to induce the same effort level of the agent at lower cost to the principal.
-This implies that any optimal contract will also have these properties.

-\begin{proposition} For all $N$, all optimal contracts for a reckless agent are $N$-complex and have a discrete jump in a neighborhood of the highest payoff state. \end{proposition}

-\section{Insurance Valuation}
+\subsection{Insurance valuation}

-I compare the salience of various features of insurance plans for capacity constrained and fully rational ($N = \infty$) individuals.
-I focus on the cautious model here, although interesting results are also obtained under recklessness.
+I now compare the salience of various features of insurance plans for a complexity-constrained versus a fully rational ($N = \infty$) individual.
+I focus on a Cautious individual, but the analysis is equally relevant for an individual who faces inertia with respect to some fixed default plan, as discussed above.

 I take as given a class of basic insurance contracts that are characterized by a premium $p$, i.e. price for the plan; a deductible $d$, below which the individual bears all losses; a coverage rate $c$ specifying the fraction of losses above the deductible covered by the plan; an out-of-pocket expenditure cap $m$, which is the maximum amount that an individual will have to pay, excluding the premium.
 I do not provide a foundation for the use of these piece-wise linear contracts, but they are by far the most common form of insurance contract.
+These contracts have the feature that the individual's ex-post wealth is decreasing in the realized loss in $[0,\Bar{\omega}]$.
+Recall that in this case $\siminf$ and $\simsup$ will be measurable with respect to $N$-element interval partitions, which I will describe by the cut-off states $t_0 = 0, t_1 \dots, t_N = \Bar{\omega}$.